garrandall/popular-music-data/tracks/differences-ginuwine.md

 My whole life has changed (My whole life has changed) Since you came in, I knew back then (Oh, oh)
-You were that special one (You were that special one) I'm so in love, so deep in love (Oh, oh, oh....)
+You were that special one (You were that special one) I'm so in love, so deep in love (Oh, oh, oh...)

 You make my life complete (You make my life complete) You are so sweet, no one competes